 UNITED WAY OF CUMBERLAND COUNTY (UWCC) PARTNERSHIP PROGRAM FUNDING GRANT

 A grant to support ongoing programs that align with our community impact focus areas: Education, Financial Stability, Health and Critical Basic Needs.
+United Way of Cumberland County will host a Request for Funding Proposal Workshop for organizations interested in applying for program funding at the beginning of each year.

 YOUTH GROWTH STOCK TRUST GRANTS